 When I work with students on preparing auditions for television, film, or Broadway theater auditions, we break down the audition scenes or ‘sides’ together.
 I can help you pinpoint the plot or ‘arc’ to the scene and your character’s true objective and progression.
 My knowledge can be invaluable to an actor not yet familiar with the quantity or style of a writers’ or directors’ body of work.

-I have eased the transition for many of my students from young adulthood (and the proliferation of Nickelodeon, Disney and other family or comedic shows) to adulthood and the deepening competition they encounter for more mature and larger roles.
+I have eased the transition for many of my students from young adult, or teen roles (noting the proliferation of Nickelodeon, Disney and other family or comedic shows) to adulthood and the deepening competition they encounter for more mature and larger roles.
 I treat each actor as an individual, trying to find the ‘hooks’ which resonate within them, the substitutions and situations which will quickly and effectively trigger the emotional life present in the scene at hand.
 If it’s comedic film or situation comedy then I will also deal with the character’s physical flexibility, comedic timing, improvisational ability and clarity of language.
 Many directors like to cast performers with improv experience and will add a sudden improvisational adjustment at their auditions.
 I’m a coach who does not ‘set’ an audition in stone, but who anticipates the various ways that the director may add input.
 As an actor you always want to be open and flexible at an audition, so the director feels that there is still much he can add to your performance.

 I look forward to working with you!
 Please Contact me to schedule a private acting coaching appointment.
 My rates are extremely reasonable considering my expertise, experience, and many years as a professional coach.

 Rita Litton (from the book “How to Be a Working Actor” by Mari Lynn Henry and Lynn Rogers.)